Updated: Oct 2

 West African CFA franc (XOF).

 In Burkina Faso, the climate is tropical, with a rainy season in the summer months due to the African monsoon, and a dry season in winter.
-In the north, the rainy season is shorter and less intense, so the climate is semi-dry, while in the south the rains last longer and are able to feed more plants, there are nature reserves, which have the flora and fauna of the savannah.
 The temperatures in Burkina Faso are high throughout the year.
 In winter, the air is dry because of the prevalence of the northeast winds, and highs are around 30/32 °C in the north and 32/33 °C in the south, even in the coolest months, ie December and January, but sometimes they can be higher.
 Starting in February, the temperature begins to rise, and the heat becomes burning, the heat increases until April and May when reach normally 40/42 °C. Between July and September, when the monsoon shows its greatest effects, the temperature drops everywhere, with highs of about 28/32 °C, but high humidity makes the heat uncomfortable.
 In October and November, the heat starts to increase again where highs return to about 40 °C than in the south, where they remain around 35 °C. Burkina Faso, it's hot all year round; however, in winter, sometimes it can get a bit cold at night.
 The cold records are around 6/7 °C in the north and 10 °C in the south.
 The highest recorded temperatures are impressive, especially in the north, where they are around 47/48 °C, and have been recorded in April and May, while in the south they are around 42/44 °C, and have been recorded between February and April, and even in January in the extreme south, where the sun's rays in winter are stronger because of the proximity to the Equator.

 International Phone Code